MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 For a list of non-security updates included in a given release of Semi-Annual Enterprise Channel, see [Release notes for Microsoft 365 Apps releases](/officeupdates/release-notes-microsoft365-apps#release-notes-for-microsoft-365-apps-releases).
 They're listed as “Resolved issues.”

 ### Support duration for Semi-Annual Enterprise Channel
 Any given version of Semi-Annual Enterprise Channel is supported for 14 months.
-This means that the new version of Semi-Annual Enterprise Channel that is released in January is supported until March of the following year, and the July release is supported until September of the following year.
+The new Semi-Annual Enterprise Channel version released in January receives support until March of the next year.
+Similarly, the version released in July is supported until September of the following year.

 At any given time, there are always two versions of Semi-Annual Enterprise Channel that are supported.
 To see which versions of Semi-Annual Enterprise Channel are currently supported, refer to the table at the top of [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).

-The longer support duration for Semi-Annual Enterprise Channel is intended to provide more time and flexibility for those organizations that have devices that require extensive testing before rolling out new Office features.
+Semi-Annual Enterprise Channel offers extended support to give organizations more time and flexibility.
+The extended support is especially helpful for thoroughly testing devices before implementing new Office features.
 For example, in those cases where organizations have to comply with specific regulatory, governmental, or other organizational requirements.
 The longer support duration gives these organizations the ability to deploy new features only once a year if needed.

 ## How to configure and manage update channels